CliMA/Oceananigans.jl/docs/src/numerical_implementation/pressure_decomposition.md

 # Pressure decomposition

-In the numerical implementation of the momentum equations, the kinematic potential $\phi$ is split into "hydrostatic anomaly" and "non-hydrostatic" parts via
+In the numerical implementation of the momentum equations, the kinematic potential ``\phi`` is split into "hydrostatic anomaly" and "non-hydrostatic" parts via
 ```math
     \tag{eq:pressure}